mozilla/legal-docs/Mobile_Partner_Website_Branding_Terms/en-US.md

     2.15. “**Powered by Firefox OS Branding Requirements**” means the requirements your Branded Device must meet to comply with the terms of this Distribution Agreement as described in Exhibit A.

-    2.16. ”**Territories**” means either (i) the Firefox Marketplace supported territories if your Branded Device includes the Firefox Marketplace or (ii) worldwide, if your Branded Device does not include the Firefox Marketplace.
+    2.16. “**Territories**” means either (i) the Firefox Marketplace supported territories if your Branded Device includes the Firefox Marketplace or (ii) worldwide, if your Branded Device does not include the Firefox Marketplace.

 3.  **LICENSES**